 Meini explained that the group's activities focused on industrial supply chains at all stages of the value chain: design, production and distribution, and end use.
 In particular, the analysis revealed four areas of application: electric mobility, plastics (bio-plastics, reuse and recycling both from an industrial point of view and for design objects), disposal-regeneration of industrial assets (the repurposing or conversion of industrial sites that have reached the end of their productive lives); and finally, industrial symbiosis, i.e., the interconnection between different production cycles and integrated management of activities through platforms.
 As stressed by Meini, “these four areas are of particular interest both because they show how the circular economy can be applied to different sectors, and because they offer a snapshot of the current dynamics of Italy’s economy.”

-These include also important business case studies concerning our company, such as the commitment to the creation of a large and widespread network of charging infrastructure for electric mobility, which sees our division Enel X at the forefront, the Futur-e project for the conversion of thermal power stations that are no longer operational, and the circular procurement initiatives involving our supply chain worldwide.
+These include also important business case studies concerning our company, such as the commitment to the creation of a large and widespread network of charging infrastructure for electric mobility, which sees our division Enel X at the forefront and the circular procurement initiatives involving our supply chain worldwide.

 Next year, concluded Meini, ICESP working group 4 will endeavour to ensure that the platform is increasingly a place for sharing best practices, for discussions between different stakeholders and dialogue between all the supply chains.
 For this reason, the aim will be to involve more SMEs and startups in this process.